Ryan-Koch/chicago-ygl-temp-landing/index.md

 ## Who We Are
-YGL’s mission is to educate, inspire, and transform the current and future leaders of government.
 YGL is committed to serving as a coordinated voice for the current and future generations of young government leaders by providing a community of leadership through professional development activities, networking opportunities, social events, seminars, fellowships, and scholarships.

 ## Next Event
 * When?